 While not always necessary, family therapy could be a beneficial part of your ADHD treatment process.
 The reality is that there is no full recovery.
 Attention deficit hyperactivity disorder is cruel and relentless; you live with it for life.
 CBT only teaches you how to stop the disorder from holding you back.
 Meanwhile, family therapy helps your loved ones learn what the disorder does to you so they can cope better when rough patches come up.

-Get effective therapies for ADHD– Click the button below!
+Get effective treatment for ADHD– Click the button below!

 Get Your ADHD Diagnosis in San Francisco